-This is not a service contract, but rather a Limited Warranty, which MileStone Community Builders, LLC (MCB) has elected to provide for your home through a 3rd party.
-The basic function of any home warranty is to protect you, the homeowner, from mechanical, operational and structural deficiencies in your home.
-Your new home warranty is not an agreement to provide routine maintenance on your home.
+The basic functions of warranties are to protect you, the homeowner, from mechanical, operational and structural deficiencies in your home.
+It is not a maintenance agreement on your home.
 With the responsibility of home ownership comes the responsibility of normal home maintenance and upkeep.
-As discussed in your Buyer's Orientation, certain cosmetic items which are common and normal wear and tear resulting from living in any home are specifically excluded from warranty coverage.
+As we discussed in your Buyer Walk Orientation, certain cosmetic items are specifically excluded from your warranty.
 Some of the exclusions are: